 Connor works with manager Christopher Silveri at Center Stage Management, the legit department at Buchwald, and commercial / print with Abbey Lynn Models, and is very grateful for these wonderful relationships!
 Connor joined SAG-AFTRA in fall 2018.

 Originally from Portland, Oregon, Connor grew up as a gymnast and singer, and fostered a love for performing that began in summer theater camps.
 At 16 years old, Connor performed in his professional theater debut on the Portland Center Stage Main Stage in a production of Snow Falling on Cedars, directed by Chris Coleman.
 It was during that rehearsal process where Connor realized that acting is his life's passion.

 Connor keeps his tumbling skills fresh in regular gymnastics classes at Chelsea Piers in New York City.
 Connor also takes Improv Comedy classes at the Upright Citizens Brigade Training Center - it's what scares him the most!
 Connor is now in the Advanced Study Improv level at the UCB, and currently performs on an indie team named "Microdose" in different venues around the city - find them on Instagram @microdoseimprov!

-One of Connor's personal goals is to travel outside the country every year - earlier this year Connor traveled to Japan!
+One of Connor's personal goals is to travel outside the country every year - earlier this year Connor traveled to Bolivia!
 As for his career goals, Connor is working toward starring in a recurring role in a television hour-long drama.